MonikaRafalska/Steak_house/README.md

-# Steak_house Website header design based on Figma pattern with technologies HTML, SASS and JavaScript
+# Steak_house header design based on Figma pattern with technologies HTML, SASS and JavaScript.